 Certainly not.
 The critique of the Great divides was necessary because these divisions were based on the concept of a transcendent Outside.
 This Outside, as I explained, was demolished by the attacks of Lucretius, Spinoza, Diderot, Nietzsche, and Marx.
-Besides, I find incredibly thoughtful and generous the way Donna Haraway thinks, the relations she produces between split domains of thought, and the capacity that she has to follow and tie different scientific, social, philosophical, political threads together.
-I still learn a lot from her, from her last theorizations about what she calls the “Chthulucene” (an Anthropocene conceptually reconfigured from a non-human, non-western, non-phallocentric perspective) and I enjoy translating her work.
-But many contemporary thinkers belonging to the second poststructuralist wave drew these two very problematic conclusions: First: If there is no absolute Outside, then there is no outside at all.
-Let us listen to Michael Hardt’s and Antonio Negri’s voice, in Commonwealth: “One primary effect of globalization is the creation of a common world, a world that, for better or worse, we all share, a world that has no “outside”” (vii); Second: If nature and society are indistinguishable, then nature does not exist any longer.
-“Thank God, nature is going to die,” Bruno Latour writes in Politics of Nature (25): “there is no rupture” between the world of the so-called “things ‘as they are’” and human “representations” of these things (12).
-This lack of rupture was theorized by Ulrich Beck in Risk Society (the French edition of this book being prefaced by Latour): like Marx and Engels, Beck speaks about “the end of the antithesis between nature and society”: nature is “a historical product,” a “second nature” (80-81).
+Besides, I find incredibly thoughtful and generous the way Donna Haraway thinks, the relations she produces between split domains of thought and the capacity that she has to follow and tie different scientific, social, philosophical, political threads together.
+I still learn a lot from her, from her last theorizations about what she calls the “Chthulucene” (an Anthropocene conceptually reconfigured from a nonhuman, non-Western, nonphallocentric perspective), and I enjoy translating her work.
+But many contemporary thinkers belonging to the second post-structuralist wave drew these two very problematic conclusions.
+First, if there is no absolute Outside, then there is no outside at all.
+Let us listen to Michael Hardt’s and Antonio Negri’s voices, in Commonwealth: “One primary effect of globalization is the creation of a common world, a world that, for better or worse, we all share, a world that has no ‘outside’” (vii).
+Second, if nature and society are indistinguishable, then nature does not exist any longer.
+“Thank God, nature is going to die,” Bruno Latour writes in Politics of Nature (25): “There is no rupture” between the world of the so-called “things ‘as they are’ and human ‘representations’ of these things” (12).
+This lack of rupture was theorized by Ulrich Beck in Risk Society (the French edition of this book being prefaced by Latour).
+Like Marx and Engels, Beck speaks about “the end of the antithesis between nature and society”: nature is “a historical product,” a “second nature” (80–81).

 What is wrong here?
 The fact that the theorists I have just quoted have melted two distinct concepts: cleavage (split, Spaltung) and difference.
-Thinkers of the first poststructuralist wave, like Derrida, Deleuze, or Irigaray, were thinkers of difference: they fought against cleavages, that is to say absolute separations whose goal is to avoid any real relation between the considered terms.
+Thinkers of the first post-structuralist wave, like Derrida, Deleuze, or Irigaray, were thinkers of difference: they fought against cleavages, that is to say, absolute separations whose goal is to avoid any real relation between the considered terms.
 An absolute difference is nothing but the denial of difference itself, the denial of the relation that a difference is itself able to produce, even through its repetition, as Deleuze argues in Difference and Repetition.
-Actually, a cleavage is always an attempt to shape and to preserve, as I will explain in the next section, an identity, an imaginary “pure” identity, and not a difference.
+Actually, a cleavage is always an attempt to shape and preserve, as I will explain in the next section, an identity, an imaginary “pure” identity, and not a difference.
 To shed some light on my last statement, let’s focus on philosopher and feminist Luce Irigaray’s 1977 influential book This Sex Which is Not One, where she develops her radical approach to sexuality and male/female “difference.”
-The phallocentric cleavage poses, on the one hand, the only existing sex, the male One-sex, its identity and its norms (to be active, to not cry, to master nature, etc.), and on the other hand a sex “which is not one,” the female sex that is un sexe qui n’en est pas un, to re-establish the French original text and its main meaning: this sex that is not a sex, that is to say this sex that does not really exist.
-In other words, the phallocentric cleavage produces the absolute gap between a (male) identity=1 and a (female)non-identity=0.
-In this respect, the fight against phallocentrism consists less in overcoming a Great divide – between two (id)entities – than in uncovering the Great annihilation of a difference (the female one) in favor of the only recognized identity (the male one).
+The phallocentric cleavage poses, on the one hand, the only existing sex, the male One-sex, its identity and its norms (to be active, to not cry, to master nature, etc.), and on the other hand a sex “which is not one,” the female sex that is un sexe qui n’en est pas un, to reestablish the French original text and its main meaning: this sex that is not a sex, that is to say, this sex that does not really exist.
+In other words, the phallocentric cleavage produces the absolute gap between a (male) identity=1 and a (female) nonidentity=0.
+In this respect, the fight against phallocentrism consists less in overcoming a Great divide—between two (id)entities—than in uncovering the Great annihilation of a difference (the female one) in favor of the only recognized identity (the male one).